0no-co/hoofd/README.md

 This hook accepts a string that will be used to set the `lang` property on the base `<html>` tag.
 Every time this string gets updated this will be reflected in the dom.

+### useAmp

+You can call `useAmp` to inject `html.amp = true` and the `ampScript`, depending on the first attribute the hook will decide whether or not you want a module, when passing `true` to the first argument the script will be injected as `script type module`.

 ## SSR

 We expose a method called `toStatic` that will return the following properties: